phamvanha2228/rpractice_group/README.md

     i = i+1
 }

-####this step will take time to get data. check in the evironement pannel to see that whether the dataframe gets data or not?

 ##step 4. clean the data.

-sea
 test <- sea[-which(sea[2] == ""), ]

 test <- test[-which(test[1] == "Font: Departament de Medi Ambient i Habitatge.
 Servei Meteorològic de Catalunya."), ]